 Joined the Board of Directors on 25 March 2015.
 Last re-elected in 2017.
 Current term expires in 2019.
 Complies with the Committee on Corporate Governance's definition of independence.
+Member of the Audit and Risk Committee.

-As former EVP at Nykredit and as a member of the Audit and Risk Committee, Lars Holst has many years' accounting and auditing experience, so that the Board considers him to be an independent member of the Audit and Risk Committee with accounting qualifications.
+As former EVP at Nykredit and as a member of the Audit and Risk Committee, Lars Holst has many years' accounting and auditing experience, so that the Board considers him to be an independent member of the of the Audit and Risk Committee with accounting qualifications.